mharen/mharen.github.io/blog/2012/2012-11-handling-drag-events-in-ios-with.md

     }</pre>

-<strong>It works!</strong> But let’s not stop there.
+**It works!** But let’s not stop there.
 What about multi-touch?
 You’ll notice above that we have an array “event.touches” but we only use the first one (touches[0]).
 Let’s try handling them all!

 <pre class="csharpcode">   <span class="kwrd">function</span> touchHandler(<span class="kwrd">event</span>) {
       <span class="kwrd">var</span> touches = <span class="kwrd">event</span>.touches;